megascops (from megas, great, and scops, owl) asio (eared owl)

 Littleton, Colorado — Ketring Park

 Chalk this one up to eBird and a friendly birder—and some stubborn persistence on my part.
 An Eastern Screech-Owl has been hanging out in the same hole in the same tree for each of the past two winters.
-The tree is in a small park in the Denver suburb of Littleton, about an hour’s drive north of my house.
+The tree is in a small park in the Denver suburb of Littleton.
 When I saw on eBird that people were seeing it again this fall, I decided it was time for me to go.

 I drove up on Saturday, October 26 and arrived around 8:00 am.
 I had seen photos of the owl in its tree, so I knew I was looking for a hole with a sawed-off branch stub on the right.
 I also knew the hole wasn’t terribly high because of the angle of the photos.
 But I had no idea where in the park the tree was.
 I began wandering around, checking each tree carefully.
 I’d made it about halfway through the park when I saw an older gentleman with a pair of binoculars (and a small dog).
 I asked him if he knew where the owl hung out.
 He did, but before he would show me, he asked me if I was going to annoy the owl.
 He said he’d seen people walk right up next to the tree with their cell phones.
 I told him I’d be good.